jaumep1/FBU_Final_Project/README.md

 ## Overview
 ### Description
 This app will let users save and sign up for events that they are interested in.
-The app will then store the data of events users sign up for in order to make this information available offline.
-The app will also let users create events and publish them.
+The app will also let users create their own events, including uploading event posters.
+Users will also be able to see a details view of events, in which they can see who is going and export the event to their Google Calendar.
+Lastly, users will have their own profile of events they created and will be able to see the events that any other user has created or is going to.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
-- **Category: Planning**
+- **Category: Networking**
-- **Mobile: Can view and post event listings and save events with offline details**
+- **Mobile: Can view and post event listings, see details of event listings, and see what events others are making/attending**
 - **Story: Users can find and share events with each other in a centralized way**
-- **Market: Individuals looking for interesting events and organizers looking to create interest in their events**
+- **Market: Individuals looking for interesting events and organizers looking to find others interest in their events**
 - **Habit: Users will use this when they are looking for something new or interesting to do.
 They will also use this app when they want to look up details of events they previously expressed interest in, typically around the time of those events**
-- **Scope: Initially the app will support event sharing and saving.
-However, if there is time the app could also support following organizers, looking at who else is subscribed to events, and commenting on event pages**
+- **Scope: Initially the app will support event sharing and subscribing.
+The app will also support looking at who else is subscribed to events and exporting the events to Google Calendar.
+If there is time the app could also support subscribing to organizers for when they make new events and commenting on event pages**

 ## Product Spec